Openpipes-org/.github/profile/README.md

 > :warning: Under construction

-## What's is Open Pipes?
+## What is Open Pipes?

-Open Pipes is a project that allows to build a complete open-source virtual pipe organ (VPO).
+Open Pipes is a project that allows to build a complete open-source virtual pipe organ (VPO) workstation system.

 ## Our mission